 Due to the COVID-19 Pandemic, there were only two performances of this production, with the rest of the run cancelled.

-The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will remount this production of Ruddigore, conditions permitting, on a date to be determined!
+The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will remount this production of Ruddigore, from March 11 to April 3, 2022.

 |Stage Director:||Joe Andrews|

 |Music Director:||Dr. Randal A. Buikema|